 Because of that, headline interest rates do not capture the full condition.
 Policy rates may be low while credit access is still severely constrained, and policy rates may be high without producing a crunch if lending channels remain open.
 The core question is whether credit can still move through the system with enough breadth, continuity, and depth to support refinancing, working capital, investment, and routine balance-sheet rollover.

-How a credit crunch develops
+How to recognize a credit crunch

 What typically causes a credit crunch